awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-metering-registerusage.md

 1. Make a test call to the `RegisterUsage` action with a record for all of the pricing dimensions you define\.

-## Product Load Form for Hourly Metering<a name="hourly-metering-product-load-form"></a>
+## Product load form for hourly metering<a name="hourly-metering-product-load-form"></a>

 When filling out the product load form for hourly metering, fill out the following fields for your product, in addition to the other required and optional fields that define your product\.
 + `Hourly Price` This is the price for your product, per hour\.
-+ `Dimension Long Term Rate` – The software price per unit for this product when subscribers pay upfront for a long term contract\.
++ `Dimension Long Term Rate` – The software price per unit for this product when buyers pay upfront for a long term contract\.
 + `Long Term Duration (Days)` – The duration, in days, for the long term contract\.

-## Testing Integration and Preview Mode for RegisterUsage<a name="hourly-metering-preview-mode"></a>
+## Testing integration and preview mode for RegisterUsage<a name="hourly-metering-preview-mode"></a>

 Use the `RegisterUsage` action to test your integration before submitting your image to AWS Marketplace for publishing\.